-As of December 31, 2018 and 2017, there were approximately 1.8 million and approximately 2.1 million shares of Series B Preferred Stock issued and outstanding which are convertible into the same number of shares of common stock.
-The holders of Series B Preferred Stock converted approximately 0.3 million shares and 0.2 million shares into the same number of shares of common stock during the years ended December 31, 2018 and December 31, 2017, respectively.
+As of December 31, 2018 and 2017, there were approximately 1.8 million and approximately 2.1 million shares of Series B Preferred Stock issued and outstanding which are convertible into approximately 0.3 million and 0.4 million shares of common stock.
+The holders of Series B Preferred Stock converted approximately 0.3 million shares and 0.2 million shares into approximately 25,000 and 17,000 shares of common stock during the years ended December 31, 2018 and December 31, 2017, respectively.